heremaps/here-map-widget-for-jupyter/docs/source/api_reference/config/service_urls.rst

 Service Urls
 =============
-Config for service urls is maintained in respective classes of services :class:`OMVUrl` and :class:`MapTileUrl`.
+Config for service urls is maintained in respective classes of services :class:`OMVUrl`, :class:`MapTileUrl` and :class:`XYZUrl`.

 OMV Url Example
 ---------------